dominodatalab/domino-code-assist-docs/docs/app/create.md

 ## Loading CSV data into a Pandas DataFrame

-Load a dataset using the Low Code Assistant™, as described in [Getting started](../../) or by adding your own code.
+Load a dataset using the Low Code Assistant (LCA), as described in [Getting started](../../) or by adding your own code.
 In our example we add the following code ourselves:
 ```python
 import pandas as pd
 df = pd.read_csv("../mydata/titanic.csv")